xDX Application Profile

 Acquisition

-xDX objects may have been acquired by multiple owners (people or institutions) over the years.
+xDX objects may have a record of how they were originally acquired by the Design Exchange (DX) from one or more owners (people or groups) before their transfer from the DX to their current holding institution (Owner).
 For the modelling of individual owners, see the Owner section below.

 Diagram | ||